-In August 2021, Eaquals was delighted to announce the launch of the Inspection Scheme for Online Providers which accredits language centres offering online language training programmes delivered synchronously, asynchronously or both.
+In December 2022, Eaquals was delighted to begin piloting the Inspection Scheme for Online Providers which accredits language centres offering online language training programmes delivered synchronously, asynchronously, or both.
+This had been launched at the end of 2021.

 Erasmus+ Projects Summary Report